yanghuadr/yanghuadr.github.io/_pages/about.md

 I took charge of person re-identification project as a senior research scientist in AnyVision from 2016 to 2017.
 I engaged in a long-term research project and the related industrial product development as a senior R&D engineer in Panasonic R&D Center Singapore from 2008 to 2012.

+My research interests span both fundamental problems and real‑world applications in computer vision and machine learning, with a particular emphasis on:

+- Visual recognition and video understanding
+- Learning with limited data
+- Robust representative learning and its interpretations
+- Resource-aware machine learning